-In south eastern Europe, across the water from Turkey, lies Greece and the Greek Islands.
-Greece continues to be one of the most sought after destination for vacations.
+In southeastern Europe, across the water from Turkey, lies Greece and the Greek Islands.
+Greece continues to be one of the most sought-after destinations for vacations.
 Read on to find out why Greece is the last word in family holidays.

 |Image credit: Nikos Roussos|

 First of all, one of the biggest pull of all those little islands is that they are situated in the beautiful Aegean sea.

 The Aegean sea is like the ocean that you see on postcards.
 It’s blue and deep and surrounded by beautiful sandy beaches and quaint little towns.